Ash-School-42/react-deployment-assessment/README.md

 ## Testing

+## Testing

 The application was tested locally in both development and production builds.
-The deployed application was also tested to verify that the page loads correctly and that the interactive counter functions as expected.
+The deployed application was tested in Google Chrome and Microsoft Edge.
+It was also tested using a mobile device viewport to verify that the layout remains responsive and that the interactive counter functions correctly across different screen sizes.